 - If a student’s SAP Appeal is denied or the student chooses not to submit a SAP Appeal and continue enrollment at Sonoma State University, the student becomes financially responsible for any and all charges without the assistance of Federal, State and/or Institutional Financial Aid until they are again meeting SAP requirements.

 - A student’s SAP Appeal is approved by the SAP Committee and the student gets placed on Financial Aid Probation.
 While on Financial Aid Probation, the student may receive Federal, State and/or institutional aid.
 All Federal Financial Aid rules will apply.

-- A student who is on Financial Aid Disqualification may regain their eligibility by completing a full-time academic (minimum of 12 units) load with grades of "C" or better.
+- A student on Financial Aid Disqualification may regain their eligibility by enrolling in a minimum of 12 units and completing all attempted units with a 2.0 term GPA or better, with at least a "C" in all classes.
 The student would not be eligible for Federal, State or institutional Aid during the period in which they are trying to re-establish their eligibility.
 If the student is predominantly a part-time student (by using the last two semesters enrolled at SSU), the student must complete the same unit load successfully.